junwha/FastFit/README.md

 ## What We've Finished

 Create Dockerfile for environment setup

-Create run.sh for cloning directory/executing program
+Create run.sh for cloning directory / building & executing program

 Implement program that calculates the average rating score of the movies of specific genres given by specific occupation

 ## Roles